 Tell your doctor if you have or have had any of the following medical conditions:

 - liver problems

-- heart conditions, including heart rhythm problems (arrhythmia), or are being treated with medicines for these conditions.
+- heart conditions, including heart rhythm problems (arrhythmia)

-- You are planning to start a family.
-This medicine may affect your fertility.
+Tell your doctor if you are planning to start a family, as this medicine may affect your fertility.